PROGRAMS FOR JORDANIANS

 • Individuals who have attended a graduate school in the United States for one academic year or more within the past seven years, as well as those who have spent more than six months in the United States during the past five years, are ineligible.

-• Individuals who are employees, or close family members or dependents of employees, of the Fulbright Commission or its board, the U.S. Embassy, the U.S. Department of State, or its cooperating agencies are ineligible to apply for the program.
+• Individuals who are employees, or close family members or dependents of employees, of the Fulbright Commission or its board, the U.S. Embassy, or the U.S. Department of State or its cooperating agencies are ineligible to apply for the program.

 Application Components